 Sweet treats topping

 Decorate your homemade sweets with a layer of shredded coconut.
-It gives them a hint of tropical sweetness and a nice color contrast which works especially good on a dark chocolate background!
+It gives them a hint of tropical sweetness and a nice color contrast.
+This works especially well on a dark chocolate background!

 Powdered sugar alternative

 Often times baked treats are sweet enough by themselves, but they are dipped in powdered sugar because it makes them look tastier.

 If you don’t need the sweetness but appreciate the aesthetics, grind some shredded coconut and use it instead of sugar.

 I love baking with coconut products because I feel like I’m not only choosing healthier, more sustainable ingredients, but they make things taste so good.

 Happy holidays to you and your loved ones!